semaphoreci/docs/docs/reference/pipeline-yaml-reference.md

 or `job` scope.
 In the latter two cases you can use the propery for multiple blocks or jobs.

-*Note*: The pipeline time limit is time limit for the sum of the running times of all the blocks of the pipeline, this also includes the time jobs are waiting for quota.
-Please keep this in mind when using the `execution_time_limit` property.
+*Note*: In the `pipeline` and `block` scopes `execution_time_limit`  will sum the  runtime of all underlying elements, this also includes the time jobs are waiting for quota.
+Please keep this in mind when using the property.

 The `execution_time_limit` property can hold two other properties, which are named `hours` and `minutes`, for specifying the execution time limit in hours,